Vollsmose

 Vollsmose is a suburb of Odense, the third-largest city in Denmark.
 Approximately 3 km northeast of central Odense, towards Odense Fjord.
 It has around 10.000 inhabitants and is characterised by a modern housing development project from the 1970s.

 Since the 1990s, the area has become known throughout Denmark, because of the relatively large numbers of people of foreign descent living in the area.
 Its many social issues cause it to be officially classified as a vulnerable residential area by Danish authorities.
-Other areas in Denmark similarly characterized are Gellerup Parken in Aarhus and Mjølnerparken in Copenhagen.

 Etymology

 According to a markbog (listing and map of the area's fields) of 1682, the spelling used then was Woldsmose.

 The latter part of the name is Danish mose (bog or swamp).
 The first part is probably vold (Old Norse vǫllr), an obsolete word meaning a grass-covered area or plain.
 Before being developed, the area was low and marshy.
 Another possibility is the identical word vold meaning rampart (from Low German wal and Latin vallum), but there are no traces of such a fortification in the area.

 On maps from the 18th century the name Wolfs Mose occurs (literally, 'bog of wolves').
 These maps wore often edited by foreign cartographers and have many erratic German-influenced spelling forms.